CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set router policy route-map \<route-map-id\> rule \<rule-id\> set as-path-prepend

-Configures the number of times to insert the AS number of the BGP peer.
+Sets the last BGP AS path to prepend for a matched route.
 You can set a value between 1 and 10.

 **Usage**